sitepoint-editors/awesome-symfony/README.md

  * [BlogBundle](https://github.com/stfalcon/BlogBundle) - Simple blog module.
  * [BreadcrumbsBundle](https://github.com/whiteoctober/BreadcrumbsBundle) - A small breadcrumbs bundle.
  * [BrowscapBundle](https://github.com/browscap/BrowscapBundle) - Bundle to access the browscap information.
- * [CacheToolBundle](https://github.com/gordalina/CacheToolBundle) - Bundle to integrate cachetool library in Symfony2 (Clear acp/opcache from the command line)
+ * [CacheToolBundle](https://github.com/gordalina/CacheToolBundle) - Bundle to integrate cachetool library in Symfony2 (Clear acp/opcache from the command line).
  * [CarbonBundle](https://github.com/lightsuner/CarbonBundle) - This bundle provides an opportunity to convert Request data into Carbon objects.
  * [CheckBundles](https://github.com/wjzijderveld/CheckBundles) - Checks installed but not activated in AppKernel bundles.
  * [CloudBackupBundle](https://github.com/dizda/CloudBackupBundle) - Be able to backup your database(s) and upload it to the cloud.